 Lydia is also a short story writer.
 She keeps a blog site, View From the Hammock.

-Lydia Istomina is a Doctoral Candidate at Saint Paul School of Theology.
+Lydia Istomina received her Doctoral degree from Saint Paul School of Theology.
 Her research topics are revitalizing organizations, adaptive leadership, and workplace bullying.
 Her company PurpleFrog, Intl. offers organizational assessment, training, coaching, writing, and public speaking.